danieltjw/aifutures/README.md

 ASI is more capable than the combined total of all human societies.

 An AGI that is capable of improving itself can lead to ASI.

 ---

+### Timelines

+- No Friendly AGI
+    - Powerful Narrow AI might be difficult to impossible to align
+        - Humans, even with the best intentions, may not have the capability to see the long-term impacts of Narrow AI
+        - Human institutions may not have the speed to react to a mis-aligned Narrow AI

+- With Friendly AGI
+    - AGI is more likely to have the capability to align powerful Narrow AI

+---

+### Human response to AI

+---

+# The Age of Exploration

+This new age of exploration will necessitate a different way of thinking and carry with it the risk of change and the rewards of a much more vibrant world.

+As we approach the light at the end of the tunnel of scarcity, will we choose to bravely adapt to this new frontier of abundance or give in to the fear of the unknown?

+The convergence of a few technologies in the next decade may change the very foundations of our world.
+Renewable energy with battery storage will free us from our limited energy reserves and future AI systems will be able maintain human civilisation without the need for human effort.

+Humanity's fear of scarcity has driven us to innovate, some which we are proud of: solving hunger for most and eradicating many diseases, but also some which we are less proud off such as the invention of slavery.

+We have invented powerful technology like capitalism that has allowed us to speed up even more technological advances.
+This acceleration has at times brought us close to the precipice, with us trading off against environmental harm and human suffering.

+Humanity having completed its sometimes awkward and reckless growth spurt is coming into its own.
+In a next few decades, the struggle against abject scarcity will be known as the new 'Stone Age'.
+While no Utopia, for those fortunate enough to experience both ages, it will seem almost too hard to believe.

+The next few decades of change will not be easy, but it will be up to humans with the help of friendly AGIs to start the Age of Exploration.

+---